theochem/cardboardlint/README.rst

 - landscape.io: https://landscape.io/
 - ...

-For more advanced analysis, one could use `Coverty Scan`_.
+For more advanced analysis, one could use Coverty Scan.
 (https://scan.coverity.com/)

 Cardboardlint wraps a collection of linters, intended to be used on a project